 The carry-forward allows you to accrue unused concessional contributions from past periods and use them in subsequent financial years.
 To be eligible to make catch-up concessional contributions you must have a total super balance of less than $500,000 on the previous 30th June and have made concessional contributions less than the Concessional Cap in previous financial years.

-It’s important to remember that the ability to accrue unused concessional contributions only applies from the financial year ending 2019 onwards and does not apply to financial years preceding it.
+It’s important to remember that the ability to accrue unused concessional contributions only applies from the financial year ending 2019 onwards and does not apply to the financial years preceding it.
 Also, unused cap amounts can only be carried forward up to five years.

 What If I Exceed The Concessional Cap?